-The Microfilm Department provides quality control for imaging and filming that takes place in the Records Division.
-It serves the Records Division and other departments in the Clerk & Comptroller's Office as well as outside agencies.
+The Microfilm Division provides quality control for imaging and filming that takes place in the Records Department.
+It serves the Records Department and other departments in the Clerk & Comptroller's Office as well as outside agencies.
 The number of pages filmed each year demonstrates the team's outstanding performance.
-Also, the production quality of the images is excellent.
+While the production quality of the images is excellent, the cost to perform this service is climbing.

-A special project has been implemented to transfer criminal microfiche, microfilm, and paper documents to digital images.
+A new process has been implemented to transfer criminal microfiche, microfilm, and paper documents to digital images.
 This will make access user friendly, eliminate the need to house microfiche cards and reader printers, simplify the redaction process, and improve the quality of customer service for criminal records.